sinclairzx81/typebox/readme.md

 ### Modifiers

-TypeBox provides modifiers that can be applied to an objects properties.
-This allows for `optional` and `readonly` to be applied to that property.
-The following table illustates how they map between TypeScript and JSON Schema.
+TypeBox provides property modifier types that allow properties to be mapped with TypeScript `readonly` and `optional`.
+The following table shows the modifier types and how they map between TypeScript and JSON Schema.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐